-Clean your spray tan rooms after ever person.
-This is one of the most common complaints of why they left another salon because the floors and walls were disguising and you risk tan to skin transfer.
-Cleaning the walls only takes a couple of minutes and your client will know your salon is high standard.
+Clean your spray tan rooms after every person.
+This is one of the most common complaints of why they left another salon because the floors and walls were sticky and not only that, you risk tan to skin transfer.
+Cleaning the walls only takes a couple of minutes and in doing this your client will be more comfortable.

 Spray Tan Guns

 At the end of the night, take apart your gun (it should have around 5-6 parts) and wash them out with water until clear.
-Put lukewarm water in the gun and flush out your gun to stop the needle eroding or getting clogged with tan.
-Spray tan crystallizes (goes hard) in the needle if left for long periods of time, so flushing it with water stops it clogging up.
+Put lukewarm water in the gun and flush out your gun to stop the needle from eroding or getting clogged with tan.
+Spray tan crystallizes (hardens) in the needle if left for long periods of time, so flushing it with water stops it from clogging up.

 Spray Tan Marketing Advice